 For your paper, I carry two lines, French Paper 140# (for a smooth finish) and Cranes 'Lettra' 110#, which is a velvety pillow-like stock.
-I can access many other shades as a custom paper. (special fees will be incurred for special orders and your time line will be slightly longer than jobs printed on standard house paper)
+Both are in soft white.
+Depending on the size of your project, I may have other color / brand options available.
+I can access many other shades as a custom paper.
+Special fees may be incurred for special orders and your time line may be slightly increased.

 I need a custom bound book.

 Custom binding is priced by the job.
 No jobs are the same.
 Here is one example of a popular item; the wedding register book.
-A 40 page exposed stitch, cloth covered book will typically cost no more than $125.00
+A 40 page exposed stitch, cloth covered book with foil stamped names will typically cost no more than $125.00